rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

        [base]
        exclude = mysql* php*

-   Do it similarly in `yum-cron-hourly.conf` file also.
+   Do it similarly in `yum-cron-hourly.conf` file also if you are using.
-   And then restart the yum-cron service.
+   And then restart the yum-cron service after finishing the edit on both files.

        $ systemctl start yum-cron